 Can I Change Divorce Attorneys?

 Picking a divorce attorney is a rare life occurrence.
 Therefore, you may not have initially chosen the best Las Vegas divorce attorney for your case.
 So if you’re wondering if you can change your attorney in a divorce case, the direct answer is yes.
-However, in some instances changing your divorce attorney is your best option.
+However, in some instances changing is your best option.
 In others, it is not.
 It’s up to you to decide what’s best for your unique circumstances.

 Match What’s at Stake to Your Divorce Attorney

 Different attorneys handle different types of divorce cases.
 The old adage “you get what you pay for” applies here.
 Unfortunately it doesn’t always, but attorneys who themselves believe that their skills only warrant low fees are usually right.
-Changing one low cost divorce attorney with another may not do much for improving your dissatisfaction.
+Exchanging one low cost divorce attorney with another may not do much for improving your dissatisfaction.
 It’s important to understand that there are numerous divorce lawyers in Las Vegas and each has their own level of case complexity competence and billing rates.

 Participate in Your Case